sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 You can also use the filtering capabilities at the top of the table such as the filter per reviewer on the upper left of the table or the global filter and the group by feature on the upper right.
 ![](./media/IAP151.png)

-You can access to objects details by clicking on the corresponding labels (login, name, permission, ...)
+You can access to objects details by clicking on the corresponding labels (login, name, permission, etc.)

 ![](./media/IAP149.png)